InvTrack/invtrack/native/README.md

 - #### If releasing a minor version

 Due to how we have the update check set up right now, we need to schedule updates in App Store Connect/Play Console, and deploy the updated `utilities` edge function accordingly.
 This is very clunky and will be done properly using `react-native-check-version` in the future.

-## Environment

-- everything regarding envs for local/build/update is defined in `config/env.js` and `app.config.js`
-- be sure to remove any `.env` files you may have before performing an `expo-update`

-## Conventions

-- when you encounter confilcts in package-lock.json, accept the upstream branch version, resolve conflicts in package.json and run `npm i`,

-- explicitly define return type of util/global/exported functions,

-- where possible, use our own components instead of direct react-native imports,

-## Setup

-- make sure to use the node version specified in .nvmrc,

-- run `npm i`,

-- if running on Windows, make sure to disable autocrlf wizardry, prettier takes care of that `git config --global core.autocrlf false`.

-## Usage

-- run `npm start`, then choose your desired option from the CLI.
-Make sure your machine is connected to the same network as the device you want to run the development app on.